 The diplomat's salary in Australia falls from A$51k to A$81k per year.
 The average diplomatic service officer salary in Australia is AU$70,500 / year or an equivalent of AU$24.34 / hour.

 A diplomat in his early career (1 to 4 years of experience) earns an average compensation of AU$24.21/hour.

 On the other hand, an experienced Diplomat with 10 to 19 years of experience can make up to AU$27.69 per hour.

-Education, Global Perspective, Leadership, and Humanitarianism are all vital aspects to becoming a successful diplomat.
-It is an ideal career for those who care about government, policymaking, and the people of the world.
+Education, Global Perspective, Leadership, and Humanitarianism are all vital aspects of becoming a successful diplomat.
+It is an ideal career for those who care about government, policymaking, and the world's people.

-Becoming a diplomat, you get the opportunity to work in an environment where you can challenge your limits and learn a new skill set.
+Becoming a diplomat allows you to work in an environment where you can challenge your limits and learn a new skill set.
 The training will help you secure this prestigious role and open the door to several lucrative overseas opportunities.